US elections: Russian request to monitor vote gets a 'nyet'

 "Had this flood event not occurred, we certainly would have been open to such a visit," he told Consul General Alexander Zakharov.

-Oklahoma denied the Russian proposal by citing state laws that prohibit it.
+Both Oklahoma and Texas denied the Russian proposal by citing state laws that prohibit it.

 "While it would be our honor to offer the opportunity to observe our voting process, it is prohibited under state law to allow anyone except election officials and voters in or around the area where the voting takes place," the Oklahoma secretary of state's office wrote to the Russians.
 "I hope that you are able to view the televised election process on November 8, 2016, as citizens of the United States select the country's next president.
 It is truly an amazing system."